andrew-cotter/ab_testing/ab_testing_example.md

 degree of overlap in the error bars suggests a lack of statistical significance, while the pairwise comparisons extracted from the model all have very low p-values.
-In this case, however, these two metrics are calculated very differently and have different interpretations.
+In this case, however, these two metrics are calculated differently and have distinct interpretations:

 - The error bars communicate the degree of uncertainty we have about the sales yielded by each promotional campaign, in reference to the average across a population of markets.
-There were 10 markets in this experiment, and we are assuming that these 10 markets represent a subset of a broader population of markets.
+There were 10 markets in this experiment, and the assumption was made that these 10 markets represent a subset of a broader population of markets.
+Due to the inherent variability in sales that can be attributed to the markets, these estimates have a relatively high uncertainty associated with them.
-- When it comes to the pairwise comparisons, it is worth remembering that, for the most part, each market saw each promotional campaign at least one time.
+- Considering the pairwise comparisons, it is worth remembering that, for the most part, each market saw each promotional campaign at least one time.
 Consequently, when it comes to comparing one campaign to another, the model is doing those comparisons *within each market* first.
 From there, the model is using that distribution within-market comparisons to assess the significance of the difference between two promotional campaigns.
+This gives the pairwise comparisons more statistical power because the model is able to control for the inter-market variability that is not controlled for in the estimated means.